KaffeDiem/kaffediem.github.io/_posts/2021-03-26-isometricTileRendering.md

 }
 ```

-The goal is then to generate below result from above input.
+Thus, our goal is to render below image from the above table as input.

 ![Water with wood cutting trough][water]

-### Loading the quads
+### Loading the image and extracting the quads

 [tileset]: /images/2021-isometric/tilesheet.png "Tileset"
 [water]: /images/2021-isometric/water_with_bridge.png "Water bridge"